YiC200333/MPoints/MPointsAPI.md

-##About XConomyAPI
+##About MPointsAPI

-For MPoints 1.1.10
+For MPoints 1.1.12

 Chinese
 ```xml